What makes a good volunteer?

 5. Someone who has the welfare of the animal foremost in their mind.
 Their personal ego is way down on the list.
 First comes the animal, then the organization and its mission, and then the personal interest.

-6. Someone who is not afraid to ask for money from the community to help support the animal welfare operation and who shares his/her skills, such as writing, editing, computer knowledge, accounting, and, most of all, fundraising.
+6. Someone who shares his/her skills, such as writing, editing, computer knowledge, accounting, fence repair, mowing, building, repairing and, most of all, fundraising.

 7. Someone who is willing to stay for a while and make the most of the experience and make it one to be remembered.
 Horses have so much to give and even cleaning up after them is aromatherapy!